 For the power punchers in all of us, punching with Cleto Reyes after using other gloves is like coming home after a long vacation.
 The bottom line: punching with these gloves is fun and woe to the poor sparring partners you unleash these gloves upon.

-CONS: long break in period (3 weeks to a few months); minimal padding on front area; horse-hair stuffing gives more impact to blows; may cause knuckle pain when hitting heavy bag; pricey at nearly $200
+CONS: long break in period (3 weeks to a few months); minimal padding on front area; horse-hair stuffing gives more impact to blows; the gloves are very, very warm, and your hand will sweat after a few minutes.
+The hard padding may cause knuckle pain when hitting heavy bag; pricey at nearly $200.
+More after you pay for shipping.

 Summary: One of the better premium boxing gloves on the market that really do feel lovely when you put them on; they are pricey at nearly $200, but you get what you pay for.
 If you are unsure about what Cleto Reyes glove to buy, THIS is probably the model you want to get.
 It’s the most popular Cleto Reyes glove model and delivers the performance and feel that people reference when they talk about Cleto Reyes.